inabikarilibrary/inalib/inapedia/players/spanish/johnny.md

 # Johnny

-Johnny is a Spanish player, maining Nomash.
+Johnny is a Spanish :es: player, maining Nomash.

 ## Achievements